Nylander Predicts Long Series After Toronto's Loss to Florida

-Florida has now won two straight home games and with the score 2–2 in best of seven, the next match is waiting in Canada.
+Florida has now won two straight home games and with a score of 2–2 in the best of seven, the next match in the quarterfinals in Canada is waiting.

 We knew it wouldn't be easy.
 We're meeting the reigning Stanley Cup champions, says Toronto's team captain Auston Matthews.